 It wouldn’t quite be to all winter sports enthusiasts’ tastes to describe Telemark skiing as a new, fun and trendy sport, as it has actually already been around for a while and is especially popular in Scandinavia.
-The recent technique of skiing with only the toe of the ski boot affixed to the ski is an absolute triumph in the Alps and enjoying a huge following.
+The recent technique of skiing with only the toe of the ski boot affixed to the ski is an absolute triumph in the Alps and enjoys a huge following.
 You can learn and perfect the technique in one of SalzburgerLand’s many ski and snowboard schools.
-Telemark skiing combines elegance, technique and love of nature.
+Telemark skiing combines elegance with technique and the love of nature.

-Travelling on this steerable single-runner sled is enjoying an ever-increasing popularity.
-The same principle applies here as to downhill skiing – if you have good training you’ll find it much more enjoyable.
+Travelling on this steerable single-runner sled is enjoying ever-increasing popularity.
+The same principle applies here as to downhill skiing – if you have good training, you’ll find it much more enjoyable.